-- Is the Euro-chamber the same as pre-1979 EP? - No: Euro-chamber would have substantial legistative powers (pre-1979 EP was a deliberative assembly) - Europe has yet to invent its own original form of bicameralism: even if one day all countries adopt € (this will take time...), it makes sense to have 2 separate chambers: (1) a European Parliament elected directly by the citizens of all member countries - (2) a Euro Chamber representing the member countries through their national parliaments - → Euro-chamber replaces Council, not the EP - This is a way to force national MPs to become European law makers and to stop complaining about Europe
+- Is the Euro-chamber the same as pre-1979 European Parliament? - No: Euro-chamber would have substantial legistative powers (pre-1979 EP was a deliberative assembly) - Europe has yet to invent its own original form of bicameralism: even if one day all countries adopt € (this will take time...), it makes sense to have 2 separate chambers: (1) a European Parliament elected directly by the citizens of all member countries - (2) a Euro Chamber representing the member countries through their national parliaments - → Euro-chamber replaces Council, not the EP - This is a way to force national MPs to become European law makers and to stop complaining about Europe

-- Should the EP feel threatened by the Euro-chamber? - No: Euro-chamber is the way to bring more political union - National parliaments already have a say (and will always have) about decisions involving national taxpayers - The Euro-chamber is the way to force national parliaments to take decisions together under majority rule - This is a much better solution than to give veto power to each national parliament = the current situation (= what the UK would like to reinforce) - Council of finance ministers will never work like a parliamentary chamber: you cannot represent a 80million or 60million country with 1 individual → opacity, lack of public deliberation - → the objective is to replace Eurogroupe by Euro-chamber
+- Should the EP feel threatened by the Euro-chamber? - No: Euro-chamber is the way to bring more political union - National parliaments e.g. Bundestag already have a say (and will always have) about all decisions involving national taxpayers - The Euro-chamber is the way to force national parliaments to take decisions together under majority rule, so that in effect individual national parliaments can be put in a minority - This is a much better solution than to give veto power to each national parliament = the current situation (= what the UK would like to reinforce) - Council of finance ministers will never work like a parliamentary chamber: you cannot represent a 80million or 60million country with 1 individual → opacity, lack of public deliberation - → the objective is to replace Eurogroup by Euro-chamber

 - Is the Euro-Chamber realistic? - Yes.
-We need new solutions now. - Main pb: Germany might fear to be put in a minority regarding choice of deficit level.
-But if France, Italy, Spain were putting the Euro-chamber proposal on the table, and accept to follow majority rule, then ultimately a compromise would be worked out with Germany. - Other pb: all national governments have spent a lot of energy trying to pretend that the new 2012 treaty (fiscal compact) was working, while it's not; in order to change their discourse, maybe we need a big shock.
+We need new solutions now. - Main pb: French government fears political union, does not make any proposal, and prefers to complain about Germany... - Other main pb: Germany might seriously fear to be put in a minority regarding choice of deficit level.
+But if France, Italy, Spain were putting the Euro-chamber proposal on the table, and accept to follow majority rule, then ultimately a compromise would be worked out with Germany. - All national governments have spent a lot of energy trying to pretend that the new 2012 treaty (fiscal compact) was working, while it's not; in order to change their discourse, maybe we need a big shock.
 Greek electoral shock not enough?
 Do we need to wait until Spanish elections in late 2015?
-Or French regional elections?
-Or new financial panic? - Maybe the EP is the right place to push for Euro-Chamber? - → it would be make it easier to ask to increase your own role...
+Or French regional elections with FN victory?
+Or new financial panic?
+Or new Greek vote?
+Or everything together?